 Utility Stakeholders: Oppose changing to NAPEE definitions, as they do not align with the IRP process.
 Support keeping current definitions as reflected above.
 Program potential is not relevant to Missouri, which uses an IRP process.
 It would be relevant to a resource standard state.
 Several other stakeholders support changing the definitions (as well as removing the link between IRP and MEEIA).

-Response:
+Response: DE requests that the ACEEE source document be provided; a brief search identified a 2008 ACEEE document, but the definitions are not the same.
+DE continues to support the use of the NAPEE definitions.
+Please see our definition above for “achievable potential.”